-The Web Application Design and Development program curriculum culminates with coding assignments using today’s most popular web development technologies, such as Python and PHP, encompassing e-commerce, content management, service-oriented architecture, and security.
+The Web Application Design and Development training program curriculum culminates with coding assignments using today’s most popular web development technologies, such as Python and PHP, encompassing e-commerce, content management, service-oriented architecture, and security.

-Through a series of hands-on projects, Web Application Design and Development program students not only cultivate an understanding of computer coding and programming concepts, but also learn to work in a collaborative team environment, practice software development methodology skills, and prepare a sizable portfolio for their new career.
+Through a series of hands-on projects, Web Application Design and Development training program students not only cultivate an understanding of computer coding and programming concepts, but also learn to work in a collaborative team environment, practice software development methodology skills, and prepare a sizable portfolio for their new career.

 Job Titles for Graduates of the Program

-The following list includes, but is not limited to, many of the most common web coding and programming job titles for which this program prepares Web Application Design and Development program students and requires the use of the coding skills learned as a predominant component of the job.
+The following list includes, but is not limited to, many of the most common web coding and programming job titles for which this program prepares Web Application Design and Development training program students and requires the use of the coding skills learned as a predominant component of the job.

 - Web Designer